scalajs-io/bcrypt/README.md

 Bcrypt API for Scala.js
 ================================
-This is a Scala.js type-safe binding for [bcrypt](https://www.npmjs.com/package/bcrypt)

-A bcrypt library for NodeJS.
+[bcrypt](https://www.npmjs.com/package/bcrypt) - A bcrypt library for NodeJS.

+#### Description

+`bcrypt` is a password hashing function designed by Niels Provos and David Mazières, based on the Blowfish cipher, and presented at USENIX in 1999.

 #### Build Dependencies